1983 Oregon State vs. Oregon football game: Oregon State Beavers

 In his four years as head coach, Joe Avezzano's Beavers had won a total of 4 games, including two one-win seasons and one winless season.
-The 1983 squad had been predicted to win five games and mark a turnaround in the program, but with only two wins coming in to the Civil War, Avezzano's job was in jeopardy.
-Additionally, the Beavers had lost eight straight Civil War games.
+The 1983 squad had been predicted to win five games and mark a turnaround in the program, but with only two wins so far that season, Avezzano's job was in jeopardy.
+Additionally, the Beavers had lost eight straight to Oregon.
 The Beavers were led by fullback Bryce Oglesby, who was second in the conference in rushing yards.
 At quarterback, however, they were down to third-string replacement Ladd McKittrick, after injuries to season-starter Ricky Greene and backup Jeff Seay.

 Oregon Ducks

 Rich Brooks was in his seventh season as Ducks head coach.
-Brooks, who had played at Oregon State and been an assistant coach there, had never lost a Civil War game as a player or coach for either team; despite some down seasons with the Ducks, his seven straight Civil War victories had made him a popular coach.
+Brooks, who had played at Oregon State and been an assistant coach there, had never lost a game as a player or coach for either team in the rivalry; despite some down seasons with the Ducks, his seven straight rivalry victories had made him a popular coach.
 The Ducks were experiencing a mediocre season, but nonetheless came into the game as 13 point favorites over the hapless Beavers.
 Like the Beavers, the Ducks were down to their third-string quarterback: Chris Miller, an untested freshman.
 Mike Jorgensen, who had started the season at quarterback, was out with a broken leg and backup Mike Owens had been ineffective in relief.